equinor/radix-platform/public-site/site/docs/topic-concepts/index.md

 This is triggered by a commit in GitHub to a branch mapped to an environment.
 In turn, this causes all components to be rebuilt and a new deployment to be created in the appropriate environment.

+#### Scanning images for security issues
 Before the deployment is done, after a build, the image is scanned for security-related issues.
-If a scan result contains HIGH and/or SEVERE issues, it will not fail the pipeline.
-It is meant as information for the developer to act upon.
+This scan will be a seperate step in the pipeline and the result will be logged in the step.
+The complete job will not be failed if the result contains HIGH and/or SEVERE issues.
+However every developer should investigate and fix any security issues.

 ![Diagram of the build-deploy pipeline](pipeline-build-deploy.png "The build-deploy pipeline")